jvansch1/ycharts-wiki/Road-to-AngularJS-2.0.md

 ###Migration Case Study, the systems app:

 There are a lot of changes in 1.5, that affect  nearly every aspect of building an angular app.
-This includes everything from the file/directory structure, the logical structure of an app and the data flow of an app.
+This includes File System Architecture, Application Architecture and Application Data Flow.

-####File/Directory Structure:
+####File System Architecture:
 ``

 You’ll find that the patterns and structures on blogs or in the Angular docs are a little different from what I’ve done here.
 Firstly, this is a transitional stage on our way to 2.0, but also we are a Django project...we ain’t some pure single page app.
 As such, our  main html template and our angular app are in 2 different directories vs. 1 like you’ll find elsewhere.
 In order to create a link between a single page app’s template and the app’s relevant angular code, I created a directory for the js code that is the same name as the template.
 Notice command_dashboard.html and command_dashboard/.
 Let’s check out an angular app: